top of page

 Wills are essential legal documents that outline your instructions and wishes regarding the distribution of your assets and the management of your estate.
 Here are some common elements included in wills:

-• Appointment of Executor: A will specifies the person or institution responsible for administering your estate and carrying out your wishes, known as the executor or personal representative.
+• Appointment of executor: Specifies the person or institution responsible for administering your estate and carrying out your wishes, known as the executor or personal representative.

-• Beneficiaries: Your will identifies the individuals or organizations that will receive your assets, such as family members, friends, or charitable organizations.
+• Beneficiaries: Identifies the individuals or organizations that will receive your assets, such as family members, friends, or charitable organizations.
 You can specify the distribution of specific assets or provide general instructions for asset division.

 • Guardianship: If you have minor children, your will can designate a guardian who will assume responsibility for their care in the event of your passing.

-• Assets and Debts: Your will typically includes a comprehensive list of your assets, including properties, bank accounts, investments, and personal belongings.
+• Assets and Debts: Typically includes a comprehensive list of your assets, including properties, bank accounts, investments, and personal belongings.
 It may also address any outstanding debts or liabilities.

-• Special Instructions: Wills can include special instructions regarding specific bequests, such as sentimental items, charitable donations, or the establishment of trusts for the long-term management of assets.
+• Special instructions: Special instructions regarding specific bequests such as sentimental items, charitable donations, or the establishment of trusts for the long-term management of assets.

 By consulting with a professional will lawyer like Julie I. Guindon, you can ensure that your will covers all the necessary components and reflects your wishes accurately.